3 Data wrangling II

 ## 2 1990-01-07 4 7.3 DS

-: keeps all the observations in the left hand table
+right_join(): keeps all the observations in the right hand tables

 ## date plot airtemp species